pixelpark/puppet-ds_389/README.md

 ### Adding new LDIF data

-If you need to add any new ldif data (typically configs), you can do so via the `add_ldifs` parameter.
-It expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node).
-These function similarly to the modify_ldifs param, but are passed to ldapadd instead of ldapmodify.
+If new ldif data (typically configs) needs to be added, the `$add_ldifs` parameter should be used.
+This parameter expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node):

 ```puppet
 ds_389::instance { 'example':